Digitising Carved Stones

 A good example of this technique are the stone sarcophagus lids discovered in the Old Steeple in Dundee in the 19th century.
 Impractical to put on permanent display in the McManus, the stones were 3D laser scanned and a digital resource placed online for use by the public.
 The project website can be found at aocarchaeology.com/Dundee-medieval-stones

 Scotland’s Pictish symbol stones are among the most iconic objects of the early medieval period in Britain, and new examples come to light on a regular basis.
 The carvings on some are difficult to see, however, and even under dedicated lighting conditions they can be hard to present.
 High resolution 3D models without colour texture, when displayed under virtual lighting conditions, however, can accentuate faint carvings and illustrate features that are hard to display another way.
-The recently-discovered symbol stone from Dandaleith shows how the technique can emphasise symbols carved on uneven surfaces of coarse boulders.
+The recently-discovered symbol stone from Dandaleith (now in Elgin Museum) shows how the technique can emphasise symbols carved on uneven surfaces of coarse boulders.

 Digital data has more value than simply as static images, however.
 In a recent survey of the spectacular cup and ring-marked rocks at Ballochmyle on behalf of Forestry Commission Scotland, the data were used analytically, in order to colourise the digital representation of the rock surface by slope or deviation from local trends, a technique that produced innovative depictions of the rock faces, and new information that could be inspected in the field.